SiyabongaBayanda/Customer-Shopping-Behavior-Analysis/README.md

 - Develop customer retention strategies for repeat and Loyal customers, such as personalized recommendations, loyalty rewards, and exclusive offers.
 - Optimize discount and promotional campaigns by focusing promotions on high-performing products and customer segments where discounts are most likely to drive additional purchases.
 - Maintain sufficient inventory of high-performing products to meet customer demand and reduce the risk of stock shortages.
+- Evaluate subscription benefits, pricing, and incentives to determine why repeat customers are not converting to subscribers.
-- Increase subscription adoption by promoting exclusive subscriber benefits, such as special discounts, early access to products, loyalty rewards, and enhanced shopping benefits.
+- Promote exclusive subscriber benefits, such as special discounts, early access to products, loyalty rewards, and enhanced shopping benefits.